 What causes BMW’s “Transmission malfunction drive moderately” Message?

-If there is a leak and it leads to lack of fluid in the vehicle, this can equally result to getting this alert by your car.
+If there is a leak and it leads to a lack of fluid in the vehicle, this can equally result in getting this alert by your car.

 Can I still drive my BMW with a transmission malfunction?

 The answer is yes, you can drive your BMW with a transmission malfunction.
 However, it is not recommended that you do so.

 The reason for this is that a transmission malfunction can cause serious damage to your vehicle and may even lead to an accident.

 If your car has been diagnosed with a transmission problem, it’s important to have the issue fixed as soon as possible.
 If you don’t get it taken care of right away, there’s a chance that your vehicle could break down while driving and cause an accident.

 This isn’t something that you want to risk happening to yourself or other people on the road.